Syrian army reversals spook Kremlin into hasty military build-up

-MOSCOW (Reuters) - For Vladimir Putin, Russia’s military build-up in Syria is a potential diplomatic trump card and a handy way of diverting attention from Ukraine’s frozen conflict.
-But it was a panicky realization that the Syrian government was being turned over on the battlefield that tipped the Kremlin’s hand.
+MOSCOW, Sept 18 (Reuters) - For Vladimir Putin, Russia’s military build-up in Syria is a potential diplomatic trump card and a handy way of diverting attention from Ukraine’s frozen conflict.
+But it was a panicky realisation that the Syrian government was being turned over on the battlefield that tipped the Kremlin’s hand.

 “The situation at the front was pretty serious if not critical,” said Ivan Konovalov, director of the Center for Strategic Trend Studies in Moscow.
 “Military assistance was needed on a larger scale; Russia responded.”